BOIR Filing Under the Corporate Transparency Act resumes – Reporting Now Required

 The key takeaway:

-Filing your BOIR is now voluntary.
-You are not legally required to submit this report until further notice.
+Filing your BOIR is now required.
+As of February 17, 2025 you are legally required to submit this report until further notice.

 What Should Business Owners Do Now?